Adrian Fontes: Tenure

 protesters gathered outside over the course of several days, including conspiracy theorist Alex Jones.
-Fontes worried that there would be an invasion into the building, and met with sheriff's department and other law-enforcement agencies about establishing a secure perimeter around the building where Fontes' staff was counting ballots but was determined there was no real threat.<ref name="auto1" / Due to the unrest Maricopa County Recorder's Office, Fontes and his family packed "go-bags" in case they needed to leave their home on short notice, found back-up housing, and his children evacuated for several days.
+Fontes worried that there would be an invasion into the building, and met with sheriff's department and other law-enforcement agencies about establishing a secure perimeter around the building where Fontes' staff was counting ballots but was determined there was no real threat.<ref name="auto1" / Due to the unrest Maricopa County Recorder's Office, Fontes and his family packed "go-bags" in case they needed to leave their home on short notice, found back-up housing, and his three children evacuated for several days.
 Fontes has claimed that Jake Angeli, the "QAnon Shaman," was one of the protestors at the Recorders Office.
 After the 2020 election, Fontes joined Pima County Recorder-elect Gabriella Cázares-Kelly's transition team as an interim chief deputy recorder after losing his re-election.

 Criticism of 2021 Maricopa County election audit

 Fontes was a vocal critic of the Maricopa County election audit.
-On July 28, 2021, Fontes was one of several politicians, experts and election officials spoke about voter suppression, subversion, and election worker intimidation who testified before the United States Congress Committee on House Administration.
+On July 28, 2021, Fontes was one of several politicians, experts and election officials who spoke about voter suppression, subversion, and election worker intimidation and who testified before the United States Congress Committee on House Administration.
 Fontes testified: "I strongly support legislative efforts to protect election officials in Arizona and across the country from harassment, intimidation, threats and political interference, so that they can safely perform their duties to serve voters and protect election integrity."